-Throughout 2021, we have seen an explosion in the NFT market.
-Non-Fungible Tokens have come out of nowhere and become one of the hottest tech sensations of 2021.
+Throughout 2021, we have seen an explosion in the Non-Fungible Tokens (NFT) market.
+NFTs have come out of nowhere and become one of the hottest tech sensations of 2021.
 This initial buildup and hype may die down, but there is no doubt that this use of blockchain technology will be here to stay.

 The power that NFTs hold create opportunities for artist and entrepreneurs to directly monetize their audience.
 Allowing them to sell their creations peer-to-peer through a streamlined gateway for equitable digital ownership.
 In the past, numerous artists, musicians, and creators have been burned by terrible contracts.

-Now with the power of blockchain cutting out the middle man, these creators are now able to collect much larger pieces of the pie while adding greater value to their communities.
+Now with the power of blockchain cutting out the middle man, these creators can collect much larger pieces of the pie while adding greater value to their communities.
 The creation and sale of these digitally native goods and collectibles is nothing new.
 Although, the implementation of these smart contracts providing provable ownership to these creators is.
 In this post, we will be addressing what exactly NFTs are, how to account for them, their use cases, and their future.

 NFTs are one-of-a-kind cryptographic assets existing on blockchain technology.
 A cryptographic asset is simply a transferable digital representation.
-What’s special about them is that they are designed in a way that prohibits duplication, removal, or destruction.
+What's special about them is that their design prohibits duplication, removal, or destruction.
 They are based on Defi, in which assets and market players act on a decentralized peer-to-peer basis.
 Originally, NFTs were created on the Ethereum Blockchain using the ERC-721 standard.
-This means that each NFT is uniquely identifiable by a 256-bit (32 bytes) number (or “id”), and can store additional information about itself to eliminate the need for third-party verifications.
+This means that each NFT is uniquely identifiable by a 256-bit (32 bytes) number (or "id"), and can store additional information about itself to eliminate the need for third-party verifications.
 This information includes how many times it has sold, the price it has sold for, and who the original owner/seller was.

-At the moment there are no standards that are specifically designed towards accounting for NFTs.
+At the moment there are no standards that are specifically for NFT accounting.
 However, it’s clear that these digital assets should be classified as intangible assets, and recorded at their purchase price.
 A question that is sure to arise is whether one should amortize their NFTs.
-Since an NFT is considered to be an asset with an indefinite lifespan, such as trademarks or perpetual franchises, there is no need to record a monthly amortization change.
+Since an NFT is an asset with an indefinite lifespan, such as trademarks or perpetual franchises, there is no need to record a monthly amortization change.

 Even though the value of these assets continues to increase, we can expect this hype to wear off and its market value to fall.
 At this moment, if you are someone who is still holding onto NFTs you may need to record an impairment charge to reduce the initial purchase cost to a similar asset’s current market value.
 Because of how new this market is, prices are extremely volatile.
 As a result, properly assessing their value could become more difficult than expected.

 On the other hand, if you are the creator of the NFT, accounting can be a bit different.
 In this case, a sale is immediately recorded as revenue, considering there will be no delayed obligations connected with the sale.
 There are currently no GAAP standards defining the process preceding the creation of the asset, and whether to capitalize or expense the costs and expenses related to creating the NFT.
-That being said, an inventory accounting model could be applied.
-The sale price will be roughly the same as the profit considering there are very few expenses involved in this process, but creators may be charged a fee for placing the NFT on a blockchain as well as transactional processing.
+However, an inventory accounting model would make sense.
+The sale price will be roughly the same as the profit considering there are very few expenses in this process, but creators may have to pay a fee for placing the NFT on a blockchain as well as transactional processing.
 Now let’s get into what use cases NFTs provide.